Raikia/seat-market-seeding/README.md

 4. Use the dashboard to review shortages, prices, health, and restock exports.

 The settings page also includes reusable market profiles, restock history retention, and maintenance actions such as clearing restock history.

+## Dashboard and History

+The dashboard is meant for day-to-day restocking.
+It shows each market’s health, local quantity, target quantity, missing quantity, local price, Jita price, restock cost, and restock volume.
+Restock lists can be copied directly into EVE multi-buy.

+The restock history page keeps a record of stock state changes, with filters and a small chart for recent stocked, low, and empty events.

 ## Permissions